-The Massacre at Chios created in 1824, received mixed reactions when it was first displayed publicly.
+The Massacre at Chios by Eugene Delacroix, received mixed reactions when it was first displayed publicly.

 It was evident to label it with negativity as it resembles the scenario of the Chios massacre and shows the deaths of citizens.

-In this Romanticism painting, the artist painted suffering characters, jewelry, military might, and others.
+The artist has conveyed suffering characters, jewelry, military might, and others through this [painting.